ParallelMaths/parallel/pages/10-06-heroic-hidden-figures.md

 * When you finish, remember to hit the SUBMIT button.
 *	Finish by Sunday night if your whole class is doing parallelograms.

 __IMPORTANT__ – it does not really matter what score you get, because the main thing is that you think hard about the problems... and then examine the solution sheet to learn from your mistakes.

+As most of you will have a half-term coming up, this Parallelogram is longer than usual and has a couple of extra questions.
+And your next parallelogram will be in __two weeks time on 31st October__, and it will be appropriately terrifying.

 ## 1. Heroic Hidden Figures